Legal

 1.1In these General T&Cs, unless the context otherwise requires:

-- (g)"Third-Party Platforms" means any platforms, tools, or services operated by third parties, including but not limited to Google Ads, Meta, social media platforms, hosting providers, and analytics tools.
+• (g)"Third-Party Platforms" means any platforms, tools, or services operated by third parties, including but not limited to Google Ads, Meta, social media platforms, hosting providers, analytics tools, and artificial intelligence generation platforms, tools, or models.

 1.2References to "writing" or "written" include email and other electronic communications.